-Dr. Martin G. Paul is a member of the Division of Surgical Oncology at Johns Hopkins and further specializes in minimally invasive surgery.
+Dr. Martin G. Paul is a member of the Division of Minimally Invasive Surgery at Johns Hopkins.
 He has a wide range of expertise, including colon cancer/polyps, diverticulitis, gallbladder, and biliary tract disease, gastrointestinal surgery, adrenal tumors, splenic disorders, hernia repairs, gastric cancer, and laparoscopic anti-reflux surgery.

 After his military service, Dr. Paul returned to the Washington, DC area in 1994 and has been in practice at Sibley Memorial Hospital, which is now part of the Johns Hopkins Health System.
 He served as Chairman of the Department of Surgery at Sibley and is now the Johns Hopkins Regional Director of Minimally Invasive Surgery in the Washington, DC metropolitan area.
 He is also the director of the National Surgical Quality Improvement Program at Sibley, which focuses on improving surgical care and outcomes after surgery.

 Dr. Paul was the recipient of a 2015 Johns Hopkins Innovations in Clinical Care Award, and in 2019 he received the Johns Hopkins Physician of the Year award at Sibley.
 Dr. Paul has also been repeatedly named a Top Surgical Specialist in the D.C. area by Washingtonian Magazine and was specially featured in a Top Doctor issue for his expertise in laparoscopic colon surgery.
 Consumers’ Checkbook Magazine has named him one of the Best Doctors in America, selected by a consensus of physician colleagues as being among the top 4 percent of all physicians in his specialty.